Improving vocational training for underprivileged Indonesian youth

 One problem with Indonesia’s vocational education system is that there is little quality control: virtually anyone can open an LPK, devoted to any industry, and charge students whatever they want for a 30-day to one-year course of study.
 Students pay out of pocket for LPKs, which represents a significant investment of time and money.

-In 2017, as part of the U.S. Agency for International Development’s (USAID’s) initiative to equip Indonesia’s poorest citizens with the skills needed to enter the workforce, we launched the Indonesia Ready-to-Work Accelerator Program (RWAP).
-The goal of RWAP is to improve the quality of technical education available to Indonesian students by establishing Centers of Excellence (COEs) and Learning and Innovation Networks (LINs)—in other words, encouraging BLKs, LPKs, and community colleges to coordinate their efforts with government and industry to improve the career prospects of Indonesian youth.
+In 2017, the U.S. Agency for International Development launched the Indonesia Ready-to-Work Accelerator Program (RWAP) initiative to equip Indonesia’s poorest citizens with the skills needed to enter the workforce.
+The goal of RWAP was to improve the quality of technical education available to Indonesian students by establishing Centers of Excellence (COEs) and Learning and Innovation Networks (LINs)—in other words, encouraging BLKs, LPKs, and community colleges to coordinate their efforts with government and industry to improve the career prospects of Indonesian youth.

 Helping Vocational Schools Deliver an Improved Learning Experience

-In central Java, from 2017 to 2018, we are supporting seven potential COEs devoted to three industries—garment, retail, and cooling and refrigeration technology—and will be directly involved with various COEs during our 18-month initiative.
-These COEs will be positioned to serve as the “hubs” of an extended network of training centers, impacting more than 1,000 underprivileged students.
+In central Java, from 2017 to 2018, we supported seven potential COEs devoted to three industries—garment, retail, and cooling and refrigeration technology.
+These COEs served as the “hubs” of an extended network of training centers, impacting more than 1,000 underprivileged students.

-A key component of RWAP is the Quality Assurance Framework tool, a measurement instrument designed to help COE operators and RWAP technical staff understand where COEs are in terms of capacity across key dimensions, including leadership, private-sector partnerships, business operations, equity/access, and innovative teaching methods.
-To create this tool, we analyzed a large amount of data pertaining to BLKs and LPKs, including tablet-based student satisfaction surveys and post-graduation job-placement numbers.
+A key component of RWAP was the Quality Assurance Framework tool, a measurement instrument designed to help COE operators and RWAP technical staff understand where COEs are in terms of capacity across key dimensions, including leadership, private-sector partnerships, business operations, equity/access, and innovative teaching methods.
+To create this tool, we analyzed data pertaining to BLKs and LPKs, including tablet-based student satisfaction surveys and post-graduation job-placement numbers.

-Based on our assessment we provide capacity-building interventions such as:
+Based on our assessment we provided capacity-building interventions such as:

-One of the goals of RWAP is to foster a demand-driven model between key training centers and local Indonesian industry.
-For example, we are leveraging our demand-driven training process and our partnership with PT Sahabat Unggul International, an Indonesian-based garment company, to forge a relationship with Mattel, which is interested in training and hiring 2,000 specialized Indonesian garment workers in 2018.
+One of the goals of RWAP was to foster a demand-driven model between key training centers and local Indonesian industry.
+We leveraged our demand-driven training process and our partnership with PT Sahabat Unggul International, an Indonesian-based garment company, to forge a relationship with Mattel, which was interested in training and hiring 2,000 specialized Indonesian garment workers in 2018.

 Taking RWAP to the Next Level

-Our RWAP experience introduces a new, sustainable model for improving the quality of demand-driven, industry-endorsed training in Indonesian vocational schools.
-Using the Quality Assurance Framework tool, we have demonstrated a direct correlation between RWAP training, combined with technical assistance interventions, and key areas of improvement among pilot COEs—namely, increases in the numbers of poor and vulnerable youth being trained, successful job placements, and levels of soft skills and work readiness.
-By the end of our 18-month trial, we are confident that RWAP will have improved the job prospects of thousands of Indonesian youths—and countless more in coming years, with wider adoption in Indonesia.
+Our RWAP experience introduced a new, sustainable model for improving the quality of demand-driven, industry-endorsed training in Indonesian vocational schools.
+Using the Quality Assurance Framework tool, we were able to demonstrate a direct correlation between RWAP training, combined with technical assistance interventions, and key areas of improvement among pilot COEs, namely, increased the numbers of poor and vulnerable youth being trained, successful job placements, and levels of soft skills and work readiness.